-For renewal leases beginning between October 1, 2019, through September 30, 2020, the rent increase for rent stabilized apartment and loft renewals is:
+For renewal leases beginning between October 1, 2022 and September 30, 2023, the rent increase for rent stabilized apartment and loft renewals is:

 Effective June 14, 2019 any tenant who is paying a preferential rent must be offered, for the rest of their tenancy, a lease renewal with a guideline increase that is based on the preferential rent.
 The legal rent cannot be collected until the apartment is vacated.